pwintz/pwintz.github.io/_posts/2024-07-02-theorem-like-environments-in-latex.md

 \fi
 </pre>

-# Unnumbered Environments
+## Unnumbered Environments
-In some contexts, namely presentations, you may wish to use unnumbered environments (e.g., "Theorem" instead "Theorem&nbsp;1").
+In some contexts, such as presentations, you may wish to use unnumbered environments (e.g., "Theorem" instead "Theorem&nbsp;1").
 To omit theorem numbering, define theorem environments using `\newtheorem*` macro instead of `\newtheorem`.
 If you already have `theorem` defined, you must use a different name for the unnumbered theorem environment, such as `theorem*`.